kbseah/mass2adduct/README.md

 ### Import MS imaging intensity data

-MSI data exported from the MSiReader software with the "intensity export" function.
+MSI data exported from the MSiReader software with the "intensity export" function, or from some other third party software that can output plain-text comma-delimited tables (CSV format).
 You can find an example CSV file in the folder `inst/extdata`.
 Import the data into R as a data.frame:

 ```R
 d <- msimat("msi.csv", sep=";")